Back to knowledge

 City description

-Yokohama is Japan’s second-largest city, home to 3.7 million residents and covering 437.5 km².
-It is a major industrial and port hub with a strong services sector, representing a GDP of approximately ¥13.1 trillion (USD 87 billion).
-The city faces high exposure to coastal hazards, earthquakes, and heat, while its waterfront area alone accounts for around 40% of citywide CO₂ emissions, making it the strategic centre of Yokohama’s energy transition and resilience agenda.
+Yokohama is Japan’s second-largest city, home to 3.77 million residents and covering 438.23 km².
+It is a major industrial and port hub with a strong services sector, representing a GDP of approximately ¥14.7 trillion (approx. 81.217 billion).
+The city faces high exposure to coastal hazards, flooding, earthquakes, and heat.
+Within this context, the Minato Mirai 21 district where about 10% of the city’s commercial-sector energy consumption is concentrated—hosts numerous global companies and R&D hubs actively engaged in decarbonization.
+It also operates Japan’s largest district heating and cooling system and benefits from a well-established area management organization, providing a solid foundation for integrated public-private implementation.
+These factors make it the strategic centre of Yokohama’s energy transition and resilience agenda.

 Challenge